tylerdr/sprinter-website/src/pages/blog/2019-12-22-digital-nomads-the-new-pioneers-of-the-tech-age.md

-Why do graduates usher so quickly into cubicles and 9-5’s when this extraordinary lifestyle is quite literally at hand?
+Why do graduates usher themselves so quickly into cubicles and 9-5’s when this extraordinary lifestyle is quite literally at hand?